manishrps/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab8_Dynamics_365_Supply_Chain_Management_capstone_lab.md

 1. Using the navigation pane, select **Modules** > **Product information management** > **Products** > **Released products**.

-1. On the Released products details page, search for the product number **GTL201**.
+1. On the Released products details page, search for the item number **GTL201**.

 1. To the left of **GTL201**, select the **Select or unselect row** check box.